ismanf/golang-design-patterns/README.md

 ### Bridge
 Decouple an abstraction from its implementation so that the two can vary independently.

+### Decorator
+Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 ## Behavioral patterns
 Behavioral patterns are concerned with algorithms and the assignment of responsibilities